Advance Care Planning

 Want to know more?

-Brochure – Download the Advance Care Planning in WA brochure which includes the above diagram as well as information on the tools and documents for advance care planning in WA.
+Brochure – Download the Advance Care Planning in WA flyer which includes the above diagram as well as information on the tools and documents for advance care planning in WA.

 Workshops – You can attend a FREE Advance Care Planning Workshop run by Palliative Care WA.
 These interactive workshops will provide practical information and help you to make a start with your advance care planning.
 To find out if one is scheduled near you, go to our events page.
 Alternatively talk to us about organising one for your community or organisation.
 Workshops can be face to face or online.
 Click here for more information on our workshops.